OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part3.md

 ![Exercise3](images/Part3-31.png)

 Now when you click the "Built for (tenant name)" link, your app will be listed.
+(You may just see the tenant name without "Built for".)

 ![Exercise3](images/Part3-32.png)